upc-ghs/flopyrw/README.md

-## flopyrwpt
+# flopyrwpt
-`python` interface for writing input files and postprocessing tools for transport models based on MODPATH-RW
+`python` interface for writing input files for solute transport models based on MODPATH-RW, based in `flopy`.

+## Overview
+Package provides classes inherited from `flopy/modpath` module.
+These include

+* ModpathRwptDispersion
+* ModpathRwptReconstruction
+* ModpathRwptObs
+* ModpathRwptSim

+Similar to `flopy`, these classes group parameters and input file writing logic for the different model options.

 ## Install